MAIN SUBJECT AREAS

 - How to prepare successors – practical methods for SMEs.
 The role of education

 - Age and experience – an advantage or obstacle to Management 4.0?

-- Technological changes support management.
-Ability to adapt
+- Technological changes which support management

 International expansion of Polish companies